ly382965/ly382965.github.io/_pages/cv.md

 ## Education

+- 2026.9 - 2029.6(expected) University of Science and Technology of China, Master in Computer Science and Technology
 - 2024.1 - 2026.6 University of Science and Technology of China, Minor in Computer Science and Technology
 - 2023.7 - 2026.6 University of Science and Technology of China, School of Information Science and Technology, major in Electronic Information Engineering, a member of the Talent Program in Information Science and Technology
 - 2022.8 - 2023.7 University of Science and Technology of China, School of Engineering Science, Experimental Engineering Class